 I, for one, was praying that the safari allowed us to spot as many specific varieties of birds and animals as viable.
 Each character had their want to list.
 Some had come for the famed black panther, others for a glimpse of the yellow-and-black stripes of the tiger, even as others hoped to see a leopard.
 I changed into hopeful.
 Let the jungle marvel at us with as many as possible.
 While the alternative jeeps sped away, we had to watch for a pair who had been to enroll in us.

-Ten mins later, which appeared like an hour, we were joined by a candy antique couple from Bangalore.
+Ten minutes later, which appeared like an hour, we were joined by a candy antique couple from Bangalore.
 The wait, in truth, had its advantages.
 The noise and the dirt had settled when we reached the access gate to the jungle.
 Maybe the couple was going to show luck for us.
 Just as we entered the wilderness, the older man tapped the driving force on his shoulder, asking him to prevent it.
 He then pointed to a tall tree.
-The Indian golden oriole — now not uncommon but beautiful nevertheless.
+The Indian golden oriole is now not uncommon but beautiful nevertheless.

 Over the safari route, we learned plenty more from the antique man; together with that, his eyesight was higher than mine!
 Or turned into it simply natural revel in?
 While the mild weaved its manner among the thick branches, he saved recognizing one fowl after the alternative — a crested hawk-eagle, a commonplace hoopoe, a white-cheeked barbet, or even a massive cuckoo-shrike.
 My children had an outstanding time clicking pix.

 On the manner again, the vintage guy tapped on the driving force’s shoulder again.
 This time, again and again, excitedly.
 He had spotted something apart from a bird.
-At first, all I should see had been useless, dry brown leaves.
+At first, all I could see was useless, dry brown leaves.
 I squinted.
 Concentrated.
 Ah, sure, I noticed them — a couple of mongooses.
 It became not simply any mongoose… it turned into a stripe-necked mongoose.
 The pair turned busy using their front paws to shovel into what looked like elephant dung; they were after dung beetles.
 Meanwhile, sunlight hours decreased at a speedy tempo at the same time as we drove lower back to the resort.

 Dinner on the Gol Ghar became exciting and irritating at the same time.
 My kids — feeling proud — got to reveal their pics to the others in the dining room.
 But then the experienced specialists began sharing what they’d captured.
 While we were proud of the diverse hen pictures we had controlled, they shared superb snapshots of tigers, some lazily staring into the camera and one with a spotted deer in its powerful jaws.
 The bar was raised.
 Expectations fanned.
-We regarded forward to the morning safari.
+We looked forward to the morning safari.

 Action at the Tiger tank

-Waking up very early in the morning is hard.
-But a cup of warm filter espresso and a slice of walnut cake does help.
-While stepping into the jeep, a screech caught our interest.
-Flying foxes.
+Waking up very early in the morning is hard, but a cup of warm filter espresso and a slice of walnut cake does help.
+While stepping into the jeep, a screech caught our interest—flying foxes.
 The fruit bats of Kabini noisily introduced the break of day.
 The children began their day click-happy.

 The jungle becomes eerily silent.
 All folks in the jeep seemed serene.
 However, we felt tremendously excited.
 The jeep limped along at a constant tempo.
 The driver stopped all of a surprise, replied to his call, and animatedly introduced: “Tiger tank.
 Tiger tank.”
-One felt as though you had been a part of the audition for the remake of Chitty Bang Bang.
+One felt you had been a part of the audition for the remake of Chitty Bang Bang.
 More of the bang this time, with us being thrown across the jeep.
 Our driver all at once raced closer to what I presumed was the tiger tank.
 The precise factor becomes that, at the least, it had a tiger in it.